 Instructions

-- Spoon about a large tbsp. full of batter on to a WELL sprayed cookie sheet.
-If you want the traditional look you can use a piece of parchment paper and create a long roll of dough, roll it up and put it in the fridge, then cut when dough is harder to make slices.
+- ** If you want the traditional look you can use a piece of parchment paper and create a long roll of dough, roll it up, twist the ends to seal and put it in the fridge for a few hours, then slice the dough to create flat traditional shapes.

 - If you want a glaze on your lebkuchen, heat on the stovetop sugar, powdered sugar and enough water to make the consistency you want.
 Thin is okay, it will still create a sweet glaze on top.

-- Put cookies on parchment paper or a cooling rack with paper underneath and spoon glaze on so it won’t stick to plate.
+- Put cookies on parchment paper or a cooling rack (that has been sprayed with non stick spray) with paper underneath and spoon glaze on so it won't stick to plate.
+Spoon on top to coat and allow to harden.

 Video